mlb2251/stitch-artifact/README.md

 The only `stitch` dependency is `rust` (tested on 1.64.0; default installation settings) which can be installed from: https://www.rust-lang.org/tools/install

-Additionally, for data analysis in evaluating the claims the following depencies are needed:
+For data analysis in evaluating the claims in the artifact, the following dependencies are needed:

 Ensure that `python3` points to an installation of Python (tested on Python 3.8.10 but most likely 3.7+ will work).
 Ensure that the following dependencies are install for Python:
 ```